The Milano Declaration

-The Declaration coincides with European Hormone Day 23 May 2022, the day on which the European endocrine community will be together in Milan on the occasion of the 24th European Congress of Endocrinology.
+The Declaration coincided with the first European Hormone Day on 23 May 2022, the day on which the European endocrine community was together in Milan on the occasion of the 24th European Congress of Endocrinology.

 (A Turkish language version is available here.)